Dipto9999/ECE_Analysis_Tools/README.md

 ## Overview

-I wrote these **Python** scripts to make my life easier in completing my projects as part of the <b>The University of British Columbia Electrical and Computer Engineering</b> undergraduate program.
+I wrote these **Python** scripts as a complementary tool in courses I took as part of <b>The University of British Columbia Electrical and Computer Engineering</b> undergraduate program.

+This made my life easier in sharing data and producing reports.
 Please feel free to contribute to this repo and use these tools as part of your degree.

 ### Phasor